KQM-git/TCL/characters/pyro/xinyan.md

 Riff Revolution Physical DMG has its Crit rate increased by 100%, and will form a shield at Shield Level 3: Rave when cast.

 * The shield created can proc Sacrificial Greatsword's passive
+* The shield created may trigger extra pulses of Pyro DMG to nearby opponents.
+The number of extra pulses depends on the client's frame rate.
 {% endtab %}

 {% tab title="C3" %}